junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 (Tags: post canon S3, canon divergent)

+(Summary: After everything finally settles, when they think life finally go back to peace and normalcy, they get a phone call from a desperate mother.
+Ray Nadeem's son -- a young boy who lost his father -- needs help, and Matt knows exactly how that feels, and what the boy needs.)

 <br>

 When the last dust finally settles, there is a brief, surreal moment Matt feels like everything has just returned to how it used to be -- before Fisk has ever appeared, before all the blood and wounds and tears.
 As if he's just graduated from law school, every day is just a casual easy day he and Foggy can sit on a doorstep, share their inside jokes, laugh into the night sky, talk about their dreams, make grand plans -- dreaming of how to make the world a better place by building Nelson & Murdock from scratch.